 Next you’ll need to mix all the ingredients together for the brine solution, place the pork shoulder in a big plastic ziploc bag and add the brine solution.

 Place the ziploc bag in a large container and refrigerate this for at least 8 hours, preferably over night.
 The next day take the pork out of the bag and place it in a deep roasting pan.
 Take the remaining dry rub mix and thoroughly rub it all over the pork.
-Now, you’ll need a thermometer and you need to stick it in the thickest part of the meat, not touching the bone.
-Place the pan in a preheated 225 F degree oven and you’ll need to keep the meat in there for about 12 hours or until the meat reaches 200 F degrees.
-I know you’ll be tempted to take it out before, but you need to be patient with this one.
-After 12 hours you’ll have a gorgeous pulled pork that is worth all the wait.
+You’ll need a meat thermometer to stick in the thickest part of the meat, not touching the bone.
+Place the pan in a preheated 225 F degree oven and cook for 12 hours or until the meat reaches an internal temperature of 200 F degrees.

 - 1/2 cup salt